 I think I have always known that my Grandson was gay.
 From a very early age he loved to dress up.
 He hated getting dirty and he didn’t like playing outdoor games.
 He tended to make friends with girls as he found boys too rough.
-It was at the back of my mind, as I compared him to his brother, that he might be gay.
-His brother loved the rough and tumble of games.
-Didn’t care how muddy or dirty he got.
-And he hated girls.
-So it didn’t come as a great surprise when I discovered that my other Grandson had announced to his parents that he was gay.
+It was at the back of my mind, as I compared him to his cousin, that he might be gay.
+His school friends loved the rough and tumble of games.
+They didn’t care how muddy or dirty they got.
+And at that young age they hated girls.
+So it didn’t come as a great surprise when I discovered that my Grandson had announced to his parents that he was gay.
 He cried as he told them and his parents cried with him.
 Not because they had any problems with him being gay but because they knew the prejudice he was going to have to deal with as he made his way through life.
 There was the worry as to whether he would be bullied at school, attacked by homophobes or whether he would be ostracised by relations and so-called friends.

 His grandfather and I have no problems with his sexuality and like his parents and close family will love and support him in every way.
 I’m writing this so that those who say that homosexuality is a lifestyle choice need to think again.
 My Grandson has not chosen his lifestyle.
 Christians who condem homosexualitiy as a sin should consider that if you do believe in God, then you obviously believe that he is a caring and loving God.
 Who are you to judge?
-I seem to remember a quote from the bible which says ” Judge not, lest you be judged” So when you spout your anti gay rants in future, remember my young Grandson may be listening.
+I seem to remember a quote from the bible which says ” Judge not, lest you be judged” So when you spout your anti gay rants in future, or you vote for conversion therapy, remember young adults like my Grandson may be listening.
 What you may say, could, through his naïevite, affect the way he feels, and could scar him for life.

 Author’s name has been withheld to protect identity.